eliztmq/42Singapore/Push_Swap/Doc.md

 e.
 If no, calculate cost of pushing each no. in A

 f.
 Cost =
-(i) check if no. is min or max, rot of stack b =  0/1 (after push), exit (ii) if not, refresh indexes based on current position A & B (iii) count no. of rotation needed for stack B e.g. 4 (both index) -- count rot for stack B by compare stack A no., a < b(get rot from index of this no.) but > b - 1 -- (iv) compare with corr index of stack A, e.g. 3
+(i) refresh indexes based on current position A & B (if index is not refreshed for both, then exit) (ii) count no. of rotation needed for stack B e.g. 4 (both index) -- count rot for stack B by compare stack A no., a < b(get rot from index of this no.) but > b - 1 -- (iii) compare with corr index of stack A, e.g. 3
-(v) compare diff moves, larger no. of rrot vs larger no. of rot vs rotA + rrot B(or vice versa) (vi) populate the string list of operations needed (vii)take the larger no. of rotation + 1 (push)
+(iv) compare diff moves, larger no. of rrot vs larger no. of rot vs rotA + rrot B(or vice versa) (v) populate the string list of operations needed (vi)take the larger no. of rotation + 1 (push)
-(viii) keep track of lowest cost
+(vii) keep track of lowest cost

 g.
 Execute based on lowest cost
 (i) if length of list = int min cost